-- Models from MCAD software can be printed on 3D Printing.
+- Models from MCAD software can be printed in 3D Printing.

-- Engineering Calculation software can be used to create dynamic equations that use dimensional measurements off 3D models from MCAD software.
+- Engineering Calculation software can be used to create dynamic equations that use dimensional measurements from 3D models in MCAD software.

 In some cases, MCAD software and some of these tools are combined into a single application or service.
 In other cases, MCAD software is offered as part of an integrated suite alongside some of these applications or services.